 Educational Leadership

-The Doctorate of Education (EdD) program in Educational Leadership has two areas of emphasis.
-The Teacher Leader track is designed for experienced educators, such as classroom teachers, school psychologists, school counselors, math coaches, reading interventionists, etc., who have a desire to lead from within and across classrooms to transform education.
-The Higher Education Administration Leadership track is designed for current or prospective leaders who work across postsecondary settings (e.g., student affairs, institutional advancement, admissions, marketing, and communications, etc.).
-Leaders in both tracks will be prepared to advocate for Equity, Diversity and Inclusion (EDI) and social justice.
-The EdD program is a three-year, hybrid, low-residency program.
+The Doctorate of Education (EdD) program in Educational Leadership has two concentrations.
+The Teacher Leadership concentration is designed for experienced educators, such as classroom teachers, school psychologists, school counselors, curriculum coaches, reading interventionists, etc., who have a desire to lead from within and across classrooms to transform education.
+The Higher Education Administration concentration is designed for current or prospective leaders who work across postsecondary settings (e.g., student affairs, institutional advancement, admissions, marketing, communications, etc.).
+Leaders in both concentrations will be prepared to advocate for Equity, Diversity and Inclusion (EDI) and social justice.
+The EdD program is a three-year, low-residency program.
+Courses during the semester are fully online, mostly asynchronous.
+There are also two 3-day summer residency experiences to bring students together.

 The program aligns with Fairfield’s mission of preparing educators for leadership and service through broad intellectual inquiry, the pursuit of social justice, and cultivation of the whole person.
 The program is tailored for individuals in leadership roles or who seek to take on expanded roles and responsibilities in their current work as PK-12 or higher education professionals.